johnlees/advent-of-code-2021/README.md

 The part two solution is of course faster, but I tried using an FM-index to do the counts in part 1, which works easily enough (although of course these could have been computed on-the-fly).

+### Day 16

+- I was very frustrated by not being able to work out how to write a generic `bv_to_int` which would have been easy in C++.
+Writing `let x: T = 0` fails to compile!
+- Not sure `BitVec` is quite what I think it is, need to check its underlying representation later.
+(Note: `u8` and `u64` template parameter made no difference to speed in this case).
+- Avoided using `Rc` to point to other nodes in the graph which might have been nice.
+Was easier to find a way of avoiding using smart pointers, which wasn't hugely satisfying.